 Installation

 Getting Ishvana running on a new machine is a ten-minute job if everything goes right, and maybe twenty minutes if Windows SmartScreen or your antivirus decides to be loud about the installer.
-The instructions below cover the happy path, the rough edges you’re likely to hit, and the model provider setup that you’ll want to do once the app is installed — because Ishvana without a model provider configured still works, but you’re skipping roughly half of what you paid for.
-Read all the way through before you start.
-None of the steps are surprising, but getting them in the right order saves time.
+The instructions below cover the happy path and the rough edges you’re likely to hit.
+Since v1.2.0 on May 1, 2026, there is no model-provider setup step: the Divinity Engine ships with the app and runs locally.

 System requirements